thesadru/disnake/docs/migrating.rst

     for message in messages:
         print(message)

-A handy aspect of returning :class:`AsyncIterator` is that it allows you to chain functions together such as :meth:`AsyncIterator.map` or :meth:`AsyncIterator.filter`: ::
+A handy aspect of returning :class:`AsyncIterator` is that it allows yo to chain functions together such as :meth:`AsyncIterator.map` or :meth:`AsyncIterator.filter`: ::

     async for m_id in channel.history().filter(lambda m: m.author == client.user).map(lambda m: m.id):
         print(m_id)

-The functions passed to :meth:`AsyncIterator.map` or :meth:`AsyncIterator.filter` can be either coroutines or regular functions.
+The functions passed to :meth:`AsyncIterator.map` or :meth:`AsyncIterator.filter` can be either corotines or regular functions.

-You can also get single elements a la :func:`disnake.utils.find` or :func:`disnake.utils.get` via :meth:`AsyncIterator.get` or :meth:`AsyncIterator.find`: ::
+Yo can also get single elements a la :func:`disnake.utils.find` or :func:`disnake.utils.get` via :meth:`AsyncIterator.get` or :meth:`AsyncIterator.find`: ::

     my_last_message = await channel.history().get(author=client.user)